VoxelForge/VoxelForge/API.md

 result in the Entry tab looks like.
 Entries themselves have a data field attached to them, this is a table containing arbitrary metadata which is used to construct the final formspec which is used on the Entry tab.

+## Advanced concepts
+### Viewed and hidden entries
+The mod keeps track of which entries have been viewed by any player.
+Any entry which has been accessed by a player is instantly marked as “viewed”.

+It also allows entries to be hidden.
+Hidden entries are not visible or normally accessible to players until they become revealed by function calls.

+Marking an entry as viewed or revealed is not reversible with this API.
+The viewed and hidden states are stored in the file `doc.mt` inside the world directory.

 ## Possible use cases
 I present to you some possible use cases to give you a rough idea what